Our faculty are committed to on-going scholarship to advance the legal profession and enhance classroom teaching.

 Karen Wallace, Does the Past Predict the Future?: An Empirical Analysis of Recent Iowa Supreme Court Use of Legislative History as a Window into Statutory Construction in Iowa, 63 Drake Law Review 239 (2015).

-Miguel Schor, Constitutional Dialogue and Judicial Supremacy in Comparative Constitutional Theory (Edward Elgar Publishing, 2018).
+Miguel Schor, Introduction and Constitutional Dialogue and Judicial Supremacy, in Comparative Constitutional Theory (Edward Elgar Publishing, 2018).

 Maura Strassberg, Distinguishing Polygyny and Polyfidelity Under the Criminal Law, in The Polygamy Question (Utah State Press, 2016).